zkcream/docs/src/06-libcream.md

 **`createDeposit`**

-Function to return a value of type along the `Deposit` interface from given 2 values, nullifier and secret.
+Function to return a value of the type of the `Deposit` interface given 2 values, nullifier and secret.

 ```typescript
 const createDeposit (